• Skip to primary navigation

 Snoopy’s World

 Why there is a themed park devoted to Snoopy in Sha Tin’s New Town Plaza is not entirely clear, but nevertheless it is a huge hit with the kids.
-Kids love running around the playground which has character-themed equipment and it’s worth a trip just as it’s possibly the most surprising of parks in Hong Kong.
+Kids love running around the playground which has character-themed equipment and it’s worth a trip just as it’s possibly the most surprising of the parks in Hong Kong.

 Where: 3/F New Town Plaza, Sha Tin